Arkay-1248/Do-Not-Go-Gentle/Readme.md

 - _YOU_ for reading this.
 - The Animonculory Team for helping me learn so much about modding and being so kind.
+- Zelie(Sovn) for helping me with a few things and giving helpful advice.
 - Noggog for Mutagen.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.